MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamScheduleTimeOffReason.md

 ## SYNOPSIS
 Replace an existing timeOffReason.
 If the specified timeOffReason doesn't exist, this method returns `404 Not found`.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaBetaTeamScheduleTimeOffReason](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaTeamScheduleTimeOffReason?view=graph-powershell-beta)

 ## SYNTAX